Arthi-chaud/Meelo/docs/src/setting-up.md

 Therefore, it is recommended that you create a dedicated folder on your computer for Meelo.

-For clarity sake, in this documentation, we'll name this folder `Meelo`.
+For the sake of clarity, in this documentation, we'll refer to this folder as `Meelo`.

 ## Prepare your settings